 That’s good news for those that are in the market, like Abu Dhabi-based Jannah Hotels and Resorts, which has just opened its new Jannah Burj Al Sarab Hotel, as it looks to capitalise on the growing market.
 It also has plans to open a three-star hotel in Dubai in late June 2016, with further expansion planned across the UAE.

 Voivenel says HMH will look to grow its footprint significantly in the next five years, and build on its strengths in the market.

 “The biggest growth in the halal tourism is being seen in the mid-market segment.
 And our strategy is to expand aggressively in this segment with a target of boosting our existing portfolio of hotels by 30 percent over the next five years.
 This will include having a hotel in every GCC country while doubling our portfolio in the UAE and Saudi Arabia.
 We also have a strong interest in the booming Asian markets such as India, Indonesia, Malaysia and China,” he says.

 Abu Dhabi, however appears to be the focus for halal-friendly hotel development at the moment.
 In October this year, the emirate will host the World Halal Travel Summit and Exhibition.

 “Abu Dhabi is working with Muslim-focused travel agencies and hotels to test the market and are working to package post-Hajj and post-Umrah breaks, given their proximity to Makkah,” says El Shafaki.

-It will be interesting to see over the next five years how hotel operators across the region capitalise on the fastest-growing sector in tourism, and take their share of a lucrative end of the market.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It will be interesting to see over the next five years how hotel operators across the region capitalise on the fastest-growing sector in tourism, and take their share of a lucrative end of the market.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.